nataliecardot/movie-seat-booking/README.md

 - User can select/deselect seats
 - User cannot select occupied seats
 - Number of seats and price will update
-- Seats, movie and price are saved to session storage so that UI is still populated on refresh
+- Seats, movie, and price are saved to session storage so that UI is still populated on refresh